-George Harrison: Behind the Locked Door (Graeme Thompson, 2013)
+George Harrison: Behind the Locked Door (Graeme Thomson, 2013)

-Graeme Thompson’s 2013 biography on George Harrison is about as comprehensive as it gets.
+Graeme Thomson’s 2013 biography on George Harrison is about as comprehensive as it gets.

-One of the primary reasons why Thompson’s biography is so fascinating is it examines the psychological makeup of his songwriting.
-George Harrison’s famously quiet personality is somehow of a juxtaposition of his songwriting.
+One of the primary reasons why Thomson’s biography is so fascinating is it examines the psychological makeup of his song writing.
+George Harrison’s famously quiet personality is somehow of a juxtaposition of his song writing.
 Whilst McCartney and Lennon often wrote about characters and places (Eleanor Rigby, Penny Lane), Harrison’s writing was a lot more personal and direct.

-It’s an observation that may sound simple but it is often overlooked and not noticed by even hardcore Beatles fans.
+It’s an observation that may sound simple but it is often overlooked.

 His early songs on albums such as With the Beatles and A Hard Day’s Night would be radically different from his output on Revolver and his famous contributions on Abbey Road.

 The biting social commentaries and sun-soaked melodies on the later Beatles albums were the work of a man who was finally beginning to master his craft.
 His bandmates, once dismissive of his talents, began to develop and air of jealousy.

 Behind the Locked Door is Harrison’s best Biography Without a Doubt